 This page may contain affiliate links and we may earn a small amount of money from any products bought.
 Our reviews, however, remain independent and impartial.

 Carbohydrates are the short-term energy nutrient, providing your body with the fuel it needs for performance and recovery.
-Today we’re going to talk about carb supplements and round up our top five carb supplement recommendations for 2021.
+Today we’re going to talk about carb supplements and round up our top carb supplement recommendations for 2022.

 After reviewing dozens of supplements, we believe that Performance Lab Carb is the best carbohydrate supplement available on the UK market today.